shubhamdutta26/tidyplate/README.md

 ```

 If you want to import multiple files you can first check whether the
-formats for each file is good or not:
+formats for each file is good or not like so:

 ``` r
 file_list <- list.files(".", pattern='*.xlsx', recursive = T)